AdobeDocs/campaign-classic.en/help/workflow/using/file-transfer.md

 ---
 title: File transfer
-seo-title: File transfer
-description: File transfer
+description: Learn more about the File transfer activity.
-seo-description:
 page-status-flag: never-activated
 uuid: 6431d908-a110-4a9a-8848-9abf78ef8157
 contentOwner: sauviat